dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 NIL
 ```

-Notice that `*x*` started at 11--the earlier call to foo really did change the global value.
+Notice that `*x*` started at 11 -- the earlier call to foo really did change the global value.
 The first call to foo from bar increments the global binding to 12.
 The middle call doesn't see the global binding because of the LET.
 Then the last call can see the global binding again and increments it from 12 to 13.

 So how does this work?
 How does LET know that when it binds `*x*` it's supposed to create a dynamic binding rather than a normal lexical binding?
 It knows because the name has been declared special.
 12 The name of every variable defined with DEFVAR and DEFPARAMETER is automatically declared globally special.
-This means whenever you use such a name in a binding form--in a LET or as a function parameter or any other construct that creates a new variable binding--the binding that's created will be a dynamic binding.
-This is why the `*naming*` `*convention*` is so important--it'd be bad news if you used a name for what you thought was a lexical variable and that variable happened to be globally special.
+This means whenever you use such a name in a binding form -- in a LET or as a function parameter or any other construct that creates a new variable binding -- the binding that's created will be a dynamic binding.
+This is why the `*naming*` `*convention*` is so important -- it'd be bad news if you used a name for what you thought was a lexical variable and that variable happened to be globally special.
 On the one hand, code you call could change the value of the binding out from under you; on the other, you might be shadowing a binding established by code higher up on the stack.
 If you always name global variables according to the `*` naming convention, you'll never accidentally use a dynamic binding where you intend to establish a lexical binding.

 2『目前还是没弄明白，`*` 命名全局变量，与普通命名全局变量的本质区别。（2020-11-08）』

 It's also possible to declare a name locally special.
 If, in a binding form, you declare a name special, then the binding created for that variable will be dynamic rather than lexical.
 Other code can locally declare a name special in order to refer to the dynamic binding.
 However, locally special variables are relatively rare, so you needn't worry about them.13

 Dynamic bindings make global variables much more manageable, but it's important to notice they still allow action at a distance.
-Binding a global variable has two at a distance effects--it can change the behavior of downstream code, and it also opens the possibility that downstream code will assign a new value to a binding established higher up on the stack.
+Binding a global variable has two at a distance effects -- it can change the behavior of downstream code, and it also opens the possibility that downstream code will assign a new value to a binding established higher up on the stack.
 You should use dynamic variables only when you need to take advantage of one or both of these characteristics.

 7 Java disguises global variables as public static fields, C uses extern variables, and Python’s module-level and Perl’s package-level variables can likewise be accessed from anywhere.